PennChopMicrobiomeProgram/ZIBR/README.md

 ## Contact
 Feel free to contact me (Eric Z. Chen) by chvlyl AT gmail.com

-## Problems
-I will fix those problems soon:
-- [fixed] ~~ Sometimes, the rownames (variable names) are missing in the logistic.est.table and beta.est.table.~~

 ## Updates

+<!---
 - Add likelihood to the output.
-<!---
-variable name is missing in beta.est.table
+- variable name is missing in beta.est.table
 -->